caesium-hrla27/Display/README.md

 # Display
-FE Mock up of display module.
+This repo is a mock-up of main product display component of Nike website.